Home > Environment > Environmental Protection > Air Quality > Air Quality Monitoring in the Dover District

 Air Quality Reports

-In March 2023 the Council have submitted for examination a new Dover District Local Plan to assess how future development will impact air quality within the area, with particular attention paid to any scenarios that will negatively impact air quality in sensitive areas, such as within AQMAs or within any of the internationally designated sites within the district
+In March 2023 the Council submitted for examination a new Dover District Local Plan including assessment on how future development will impact air quality within the area, with particular attention paid to any scenarios that will negatively impact air quality in sensitive areas, such as within AQMAs or within any of the internationally designated sites within the district.
+The New District Local Plan and Main Modifications consultation was completed on 24th May 2024

 Environmental Permitting